 Park City in the summer is packed full of great outdoor activities for families.
 Combine that with the fresh mountain air and the smaller crowds, and you'll quickly fall in love with this small town in the summertime.
 Truthfully, Park City is so packed full of outdoor activities in the summer, that there's rarely a reason to leave.
 Here are our family's top 9 favorite outdoor activities to do in Park City during the summer.
+To find out about great winter activities for the family, check out our article Kid-Friendly ways to Spend Time Off the Slopes.

 Hiking is my favorite family activity in Park City because it's free, and just about anyone can do it.
 Park City has an incredible network of trails, so you could easily be hiking somewhere new every day of the week.
 You can also find trails as easy or as hard as you'd like.
 If you want a nice easy family hike, the Farm Trail is a paved trail that goes past McPolin Barn.
 This is an excellent trail for little ones, especially since it's stroller friendly.
 There is also a great nature trail nearby (not paved), which is a perfect place to let younger kids explore and hike around.
 If you are looking for a hike with great views, without lots of leg work, consider riding the summer chairlift up Deer Valley Resort or Park City Mountain and then hiking down.